 However, a straightforward way to think about strategic alternatives is in terms of three basic strategy dimensions.
 The dimensions apply to any information force’s ends, ways, and means.
 No matter how complex the sensors and sense-making, there are combinations of preventive and causative, psychological and physical, and cooperative and confrontational effects.
 Yes, cooperation is competitive, too, but is based on mutually accepted rules, not authoritarian or non-transparent behavior.

 For instance, an active defense might also coerce—coercive defense of people, facilities, or data.
 Defense also can persuade, as a diplomat negotiating a dispute.
 Defense can deter as a porcupine, or induce terms as an insurance policy does against fear of unsustainable loss.
 We know all this, but we still limit warfare to brute force and “peacetime” strategy to coercion.

 If n = the number of discrete effects and x = the number of effects in a combined effect, there are Σn-x possible combinations: 28.
 Those consist of seven double combinations of the eight effects, six triples, quadruples, five pentacles, three sextuples, two septuples, and one octuple.

 If these interactions seem too hard, realize that AI can identify the combinations while we struggle with three or four and must contextualize them.

 What to Do

-We must recognize that confrontation and cooperation are competitive.
+Information forces must recognize that confrontation and cooperation are competitive.
 Confrontation is a broad term that subsumes conflict by including non-violent strategies that democracies don’t recognize as warfare.
 Cooperation is legitimate competition based on rules of behavior that authoritarian regimes routinely break and ignore or simply claim to follow.
-A spectrum of competition with confrontation and cooperation at either end promotes WOG-plus collaboration more than a spectrum of conflict.
+A spectrum of competition with confrontation and cooperation at each end promotes WOG-plus collaboration more than a spectrum of conflict.